inference-ai-course/Starter_tutorial/Chapters/2/03_python_basics_concepts.md

 ## Next Steps

-Now that you understand the concepts, practice them with the accompanying Jupyter notebook: `python_basics_exercises.ipynb`
+Now that you understand the concepts, practice them with the accompanying Jupyter notebook: `02_python_basics_exercises.ipynb`

 The notebook contains:
 - Interactive coding exercises for each concept